Last Updated on May 6, 2023 by Kristin

 Sometimes plans change.
-Perhaps you’ve reserved a rental car for a certain pick-up time and later realize that it’s more convenient to pick up the car earlier.
-This is usually possible to do without incurring any fees, as long as you also return the car earlier than originally planned.
+Perhaps you’ve reserved a rental car for a certain pick-up time.
+But later you realize that it’s more convenient to pick up the car earlier.
+This is usually possible to do without incurring any fees, if you return the car earlier than originally planned.
 Here’s the lowdown on what can happen to your rate when you pick up a car early.

 Call Ahead for Early Rental Car Pick-Ups